mrmounment/SeshWebsiteNanoc/content/skills/cli/description.md

-You should be comfortable using the command line for this session.
+You should be comfortable using the Linux command line for this session.